KMKomer/Sentiment-analysis/README.md

 The problem is that when a business grows it's needs to continuous optimization grow as well.
 I'm here to implement a very effective solution to this problem.
 Which is sentiment analysis models that uses data to digest it into a report showing the current costumer satisfaction of the product.

+### Objectives:
+1- analysing and visualising the data

+2- using distiBERT to automate the sentiment extraction process